Percentage Change Excel Formula

 Then put minus (-) sign and choose Previous Year Value i.e. B2 cell.

 Close the bracket and put it divided by a symbol by entering forward slash.

 Hit enter key to get the result of percentage change from the previous year to this year.

 We got only decimal values, for this we need to apply the percentage format.
 To apply the percentage format select the cell and hit percentage (%) symbol.

 You can also press Ctrl + Shift + % as a shortcut key to apply percentage change.
 As soon as we apply percentage format we can see the percent change values.

-First, the percent change is 33.59% i.e. current revenue is 21611 and previous revenue is 16177, so revenue has been increased from previous to this current year so it is increased by 33.59%.
+First, the percent change is 33.59% i.e. current revenue is 21611 and the previous revenue is 16177, so revenue has been increased from previous to this current year so it is increased by 33.59%.

-To apply the red color format to negative percent change apply below formatting code as shown below.
+To apply the red color format to a negative percent change apply below formatting code as shown below.